 All of our teachers are trained to work with children with SEND.
 Some are very experienced, and others less so, but all have access to advice, information, resources and training to enable them to teach all children effectively.
-We offer training and self-help opportunities through access to in-house.
-The Leicestershire and Rutland SEND and Inclusion Hub led by Birch Wood Special schools provides training, support and guidance towards useful websites and resources.
-We also have close links with Westgate Special school and staff access training through the Local Authority.
+We offer training and self-help opportunities through access to in-house The teaching and learning hub with links with Birchwood school or LA courses, information materials and guidance towards useful websites and resources.